 - Business and industry training, research or evaluation positions

 - Measurement and assessment positions in industry, business or school systems

-View a Recorded Information Session
+View an Information Session

 We also encourage you to visit the School of Psychological Sciences page for this program.
-From there you can also learn more about the traditional on-campus delivery of this program.

 Contact the Academic Program Coordinator

 UNC Ed PsychMA: Teaching Emph

 Course of Study

 This 30-credit-hour program is completed online in five consecutive academic terms.
 All students will take the same two courses each term and progress through the program together.
 In the Fall and Spring semesters, the two courses are taken back-to-back in two 8 week sessions.
 In the summer term, the two courses are taken concurrently in a single 8-week session that runs from early June through July.